ppy/osu-wiki/wiki/Tournaments/TMC/3rd/en.md

     - Disqualification from the entire tournament.
     - Disqualification from the current and future official tournaments, until appealed.
 21. Referees may allow, at their discretion, lower or higher tolerances for timers.
-22. The Tournament Management reserves the right to modify these rules at any moment.
+22. The tournament management reserves the right to modify these rules at any moment.
 Any such changes will be announced in advance.

 ### Tournament registration

-1. Please complete the [registration form](https://forms.gle/NUEf7Mwv94UvSpzu7) to registrate.
+1. Please complete the [registration form](https://forms.gle/NUEf7Mwv94UvSpzu7) to register.
 2. Participants are required to join as teams.
 3. The size of a team has a minimum of 2 and a maximum of 4.
 4. To ensure valid registrations, every prospective participant will be manually checked by via [tournament screening](/wiki/Tournaments/Official_support#tournament-screening).